ChristoPedro/py_mongo_fastapi/readme.md

 ```/movie/{movie name}```

-Retuen all movies that mach parcially or with the full string.
+Return all movies that mach parcially or with the full string.

 ```/movie/id/{id}```